 We have not lost sight of our main topic Beauty but must take the long road home here to define terms which are closely related to Beauty.

-I wrote this inset-box to feature an insight of Herodotus, but it fits very well with our present discussion of definitions of Goodness:
+I wrote the following inset-box for the "morality" page to feature an insight of Herodotus, but it fits very well with our present discussion of definitions of Goodness:

 cherished notions of “motherhood and apple-pie” vary from culture to culture

 Herodotus (writing circa 450 BC), in his treatise on the Greco-Persian wars, comments on “nomos,” the Greek word for “custom, convention, or law.”

 He talks about the arbitrariness of “nomos,” of how people become accustomed to what they know and what they’re taught in a particular culture, religion, or society.

 barbarity to one, the good life to another